 One of the greatest risks of heroin use is overdose potential.
 Overall, there’s no safe method of heroin consumption.
 Virtually every batch is different, and they all vary in terms of ingredients and potency.
-Every time a person uses heroin, there’s a chance it could be the result of an overdose.
+Every time a person uses heroin, there’s a chance it could result in an overdose.

 A heroin overdose can be severe.
 In some cases, use causes slow or labored breathing.
-Or worse, the drug can actually stop breathing altogether and lead to death.
+Or worse, the drug stops breathing altogether and leads to death.
 Identifying an overdose is possible if the user nods off and becomes unconscious.
 Blue lips or fingernails are signs of lack of oxygen as well.

 Find Help for the Effects of Heroin

-To escape these negative effects of heroin abuse, it’s important to stop using heroin altogether.
+To escape these negative effects of heroin abuse, a person must cease using heroin and seek professional help battling the addiction.
 Heroin rehab in San Antonio may be the best path to recovery.